techidaily/site-youtube-stream/source/_posts/exploring-the-depths-of-asmr-audio-magic-for-2024.md

 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2075461/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+### 7\.
+Tapping on a surface

+Tapping on the surface of a microphone or the surface of plastic or metal objects is yet another common ASMR trigger.
+The reparative tapping sound initiates a pleasant sensation that relaxes a person.

 ### 8\.
 A hand touching a face

 Tactile stimuli like a hand touching a face are known to be ASMR triggers.
 Besides touching a face, touching someone’s hand or hair can also trigger ASMR.